-Ultimate Beneficial Ownership of express trusts and other similar arrangements
+Ultimate beneficial ownership of express trusts and other similar arrangements

-On the 20 May 2015, the European Council issued Directive (EU) 2015/849, the Fourth European Anti-Money Laundering Directive (4th AMLD) wherein European Union Member States are to keep a central register of the beneficial or true owners of companies, trusts and other legal arrangements.
+On 20 May 2015, the European Council issued Directive (EU) 2015/849, the Fourth European Anti-Money Laundering Directive (4th AMLD) wherein European Union Member States are to keep a central register of the beneficial or true owners of companies, trusts and other legal arrangements.

-On the 19 June 2018, the European Council issued Directive (EU) 2018/843, the Fifth European Union Anti-Money Laundering Directive (5th AMLD) was published in the Official Journal of the European Union.
+On 19 June 2018, Directive (EU) 2018/843, the Fifth European Union Anti-Money Laundering Directive (5th AMLD), was published in the Official Journal of the European Union.
 Under the revised provisions, EU Member States were required to launch publicly accessible registers of beneficial ownership of companies, trusts and other legal arrangements.
-Member States had to transpose this Directive by the 10th of January 2020.
-The 5th AMLD was transposed into Cyprus legislation through an amendment to The Prevention and Suppression of Money Laundering Activities Amendment Law of 2018 (AML Law).
+Member States had to transpose this Directive by 10 January 2020.
+The 5th AMLD was transposed into Cyprus legislation through an amendment to the Prevention and Suppression of Money Laundering Activities Amendment Law of 2018 (AML Law).

 Section 61C of the AML Law provides for the creation of a register specifically for express trusts and other similar legal arrangements.
 The Trust Register is maintained and supervised by CySEC.
-Accessibility to the register by the general public is limited to circumstances further discussed below.
+Accessibility to the Register by the general public is limited to circumstances further discussed below.

-The basic beneficial ownership information to be submitted in relation to trusts and other similar legal arrangements with the register is the following: name and surname of the beneficial owner, including fathers name, date and place of birth, nationality or nationalities, residential address, the number, type and country of issuance of the beneficial owners identification document, date of death (if applicable), the nature and extent of the rights directly held or indirectly by each beneficial ownership, the beneficial owners role in the trust or similar legal arrangement identity of the settlor, any other information or supporting documents deemed necessary by CySEC for the purpose of identifying beneficiaries depending on the category of beneficial ownership as defined in the relevant sections of the AML Law.
+The basic beneficial ownership information to be submitted in relation to trusts and other similar legal arrangements with the Register is the following:

+- a name and surname of the beneficial owner, including father's name, date and place of birth; - b nationality or nationalities; - c residential address; t - d he number, type and country of issuance of the beneficial owner's identification document; - e date of death (if applicable); - f the nature and extent of the rights directly held or indirectly by each beneficial ownership; - g the beneficial owner's role in the trust or similar legal arrangement; - h the identity of the settlor; and - i any other information or supporting documents deemed necessary by CySEC for the purpose of identifying beneficiaries depending on the category of beneficial ownership as defined in the relevant sections of the AML Law.

-The police, the Customs Department, the Tax Department, the Unit for Combating Money Laundering and Terrorist Financing and the competent supervisory authorities (the Cyprus Bar Association, the Central Bank, the Cyprus Securities and Exchange Commission, the Institute of Certified Public Accountants, the Real Estate Registration Council, the National Betting Authority and the National Gambling and Casino Supervisory Authority) will have direct access to the information kept in the register.
+The police, the Customs Department, the Tax Department, the Unit for Combating Money Laundering and Terrorist Financing and the competent supervisory authorities (the Cyprus Bar Association, the Central Bank, the Cyprus Securities and Exchange Commission, the Institute of Certified Public Accountants, the Real Estate Registration Council, the National Betting Authority and the National Gambling and Casino Supervisory Authority) will have direct access to the information kept in the Register.
 Obliged entities will also have access for the purposes of customer anti-money laundering due diligence.
-The general public does not have direct access to the above-mentioned information, only if a member of the general public can demonstrate legitimate interest (the AML Law defines 'legitimate interest' as a genuine interest in the suppression of money laundering activities and the offences prescribed under the AML Law) then they will have access to the following information: name, date of birth, nationality, and country of residence of the beneficial owners as well as to the nature and extent of the rights held in the express trust or similar legal arrangement.
-Proof of legitimate interest will be at the discretion of CySEC but will be subject to administrative appeal as per Article 146 of the Constitution.
+The general public does not have direct access to the above-mentioned information, but only if a member of the general public can demonstrate a legitimate interest (the AML Law defines legitimate interest as a genuine interest in the suppression of money laundering activities and the offences prescribed under the AML Law).
+In such case, they will have access to the following information: name, date of birth, nationality, and country of residence of the beneficial owners as well as to the nature and extent of the rights held in the express trust or similar legal arrangement.
+Proof of legitimate interest will be at the discretion of CySEC, but will be subject to administrative appeal as per Article 146 of the Constitution.